 In offering more opportunities for non-graduates, this would require a cultural shift in a society which has traditionally placed heavy emphasis on academic qualifications.
 As a step in this direction, Mr Lee said the Public Service will lead the way in offering more opportunities for non-graduates.

-The cultural shift will definitely takes time – I would say years and will be effective only if parents and employers and the society put value on skills and character of a person and not just academic qualifications.
-It is always easier to envision but in reality it may not be so easy.
+The cultural shift will definitely take time – I would say years and will be effective only if parents and employers and the society put a value on skills and character of a person and not just academic qualifications.
+It is always easier to envision but in reality, it may not be so easy.

 What do you think about this move to help the young achieve their potential?
 Share your comments below.